 Knee surgery is sometimes unavoidable if you have a complex injury or severe degeneration from arthritis.
-Texas Orthopaedic Associates, is home to some of North Texas’ leading orthopaedic surgeons who specialize in knee surgery.
-With offices in Dallas and Plano, Texas, you have a convenient clinic nearby to schedule a knee surgery evaluation.
+Texas Orthopaedic Associates is home to some of North Texas’ leading orthopaedic surgeons who specialize in knee surgery.
+With offices in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas, you have a convenient clinic nearby to schedule a knee surgery evaluation.
 Book your exam online or call your nearest office directly.

 Knee surgery can be essential for two primary reasons.
 First, your orthopaedic surgeon may not be able to clearly diagnose you based on your imaging alone.
 Sometimes the complex matrix behind soft tissues doesn’t show up well enough on X-rays, ultrasounds, or MRIs.

 If this happens, your practitioner may recommend a diagnostic knee surgery to be able to physically go in and look at the inner workings of your knee.
 Usually, this is performed arthroscopically.